bfrgoncalves/NeighbourGenes/README.md

 * `-o` Target directory for the results -> Directory where the files with the genes upstream and downstream of the query genes will be placed

-Test Command
+Test Commands
 ============

 On the cmd line at the application directory type:

+`python checkNeighbors.py -i test.fasta -t /Bacteria -b Streptococcus_pneumoniae_670_6B -r downloads -f .faa -u 3 -d 3 -o results`

-`python checkNeighbors.py -i test.fasta -t /Bacteria_DRAFT -b Streptococcus_pneumoniae_670_6B -r downloads -f .faa -u 3 -d 3 -o results`
+`python checkNeighbors.py -i test.fasta -t /Bacteria_DRAFT -b Streptococcus_pneumoniae_7286_06 -r downloads -f .faa -u 3 -d 3 -o results`